forbole/big-dipper/README.md

 ## How to run The Big Dipper

 1. Copy `settings.json.default` to `settings.json`.
-2. Edit paths to `gaiacli` and `gaiadebug`.
+2. Update paths to `gaiacli` and `gaiadebug`.
-3. Edit the RPC and LCD URLs.
+3. Update the RPC and LCD URLs.

 ```
 meteor npm install